WatermelonFriday/Coding-Challenge/README.md

 ## Performance
 The code can process the sample file containing roughly 1800 valid JSON entries in around 0.35 seconds on a 2012 Lenovo T430s with 8GB of RAM and no SSD.

+The code could be further sped up by using graph libraries written in C/C++ but with Python bindings (such as `graph-tool`, `python-igraph` or `NetworKit`).
+However, I thought the current implementation using networkx was fast enough for the case at hand.

 ## Structure of the code
 The code is composed of three functions: `main()`, `conformity_checks()` and `update_graph()`.